equalithon-team-three/neighborhood-mutual-aid/README.md

 - **If you want to manually deploy another local branch to your Heroku app...**

   `git push heroku LOCAL-BRANCH-NAME:master` or `git push --force heroku LOCAL-BRANCH-NAME:master`

+- **If you want to check that your Heroku app is running successfully post-deployment...**

+  `heroku logs --tail`